layer5io/layer5/CONTRIBUTING.md

 Entries should be listed in alphabetical order.
 Edit other yaml files as needed.

+### <a name="news">Adding News</a>

+1. In order to add/update news items, fork this repository, clone it, create a branch and navigate to the `collections/_news` directory.
+1. Create a copy of the [news template](https://github.com/layer5io/layer5/blob/master/collections/_news/0000-00-00-news-template.md).
+1. Follow the instructions included in the news template and name the new file after the title of the news article.
+1. Entries will be listed in chronological order automatically.

 ### <a name="flow">Contribution Flow</a>
 Please contribute!
 The Layer5 site uses GitHub Pages (Jekyll) to host its site.
 The process of contributing to documentation follows this flow:

+1. Fork a copy of this repo.
-1. Get a local copy of the site.
+1. Get a local clone of your fork of the site.
 `git clone https://github.com/layer5io/layer5`
 1. Create and checkout a new branch to make changes within `git checkout -b <my-username>/<my-changes>`